-If your store fails the check, and poor operational performance significantly affects the user experience, your store may be suspended.
-If there are not issues identified following these checks, the restriction on order volumes will be removed.
-You’ll be notified when CXT has been completed.
+If your store fails the check, and poor operational performance significantly affects the user experience the daily order cap will remain beyond the initial 30 day phase, and your store may be suspended.
+If there are no issues identified following these checks, the restriction on order volumes will be removed.

 How CXT metrics are calculated